 So what specifically can be done to make best use of an extra year?
 Here are 5 tips:

 - Enhance your understanding of the MDR as an instrument.
 At 175 pages, the MDR is a challenging instrument to work with.
 Very few in the industry would profess to have a thorough understanding of the legislation itself, yet it holds all the answers to ensuring MDR compliance of your products both now and in the future.
-Download our white paper or register for one of our live seminars to learn everything you need to know about the MDR.
+Download and read our White Papers to get an overview of the MDR.